ssire/case-tracker-manual/doc/tour.md

 ![E-mail](../images/tour/e-mail.png "E-mail")

-### Reminders
+### Alerts

-The reminders rule-based engine is run at fixed intervals.
-It computes reminder notifications which can be sent as e-mail messages to the involved actors and/or archived for daily consultation from the *To do* menu.
+The alerts rule-based engine is run at fixed intervals.
+It computes alerts which can be sent as e-mail messages to the involved actors and/or archived for daily consultation from the *To do* menu.
 The menu is personalized and shows only reminders relevant to the user.

 ![Reminders](../images/tour/reminders.png "Reminders")

+Alerts are specified with a declarative [Alerts and notification specification language](./alerts.md)

 ### Search